amudvari/amudvari.github.io/_pages/about.md

 Welcome to my website!

-Update: I joined AT&T as a Lead Inventive Scientist.
+Update: I have joined AT&T as a Lead Inventive Scientist.

-I recently completed my PhD at Yale, with a focus on the intersection of machine learning methods and next-generation networked systems.
+I completed my PhD at Yale, with a focus on the intersection of machine learning methods and next-generation networked systems.

 Recently, I have been working on distributed learning in communication networks, focusing on LLM training, fine-tuning, and personalization.
 The goals of these projects include enhancing privacy protection, improving energy efficiency, and optimizing model performance.
 I also work on optimization and machine learning for 5G and beyond cellular networks, and wireless SDN architecture.